laminlabs/lamindb/docs/features-laminhub.md

-Unlike GitHub, Lamin does not host data or metadata, but merely connects to storage locations & databases that are managed by LaminDB.
+Unlike GitHub, LaminHub does not host data or metadata, but merely connects to storage locations & databases through LaminDB.

 <br>